mariasfiraiala/scs-work/unikraft-scs/unikraft-scs-for-complex-apps.md

     $(eval $(call addlib,appredis))
     ```

-    * create a directory named `fs0` in the `app-redis` directory, dowload [this file](https://github.com/unikraft/summer-of-code-2021/blob/main/content/en/docs/sessions/04-complex-applications/sol/03-set-up-and-run-redis/redis.conf) and move it there
+    * create a directory named `fs0` in the `app-redis` directory, download [this file](https://github.com/unikraft/summer-of-code-2021/blob/main/content/en/docs/sessions/04-complex-applications/sol/03-set-up-and-run-redis/redis.conf) and move it there

     * configure your app: `make menuconfig`
         1. choose your usuals from `Architecture Selection`